 The Corporation's orientation program helps new directors contribute effectively to the work of the Board as soon as possible after their appointment or election.
-In 2021, we enhanced our orientation program to better ensure that new directors are appropriately apprised of Celestica's business, operations and strategy, corporate policies, Board and committee governance, and priorities and issues currently under consideration by the Board and each of its committees.
+New directors are appropriately apprised of Celestica's business, operations and strategy, corporate policies, Board and committee governance, and priorities and issues currently under consideration by the Board and each of its committees.
 For ease of reference, orientation materials are made available on an online portal.
 Additionally, new directors meet with the Chair, CEO and other key executives as part of the orientation program.
 Through this orientation program, new directors have the opportunity to become familiar with the role of the Board and its committees, the contribution individual directors are expected to make, and the nature and operation of the Corporation's business.